cleesmith/NiceGUI-primer/README.md

 ---

-## Steps to scrape NiceGUI documentation
+## 3. Scrape NiceGUI documentation

 Collect a list of the scrapable urls using Playwright with Chromium option